List of Hustle characters: Danny Blue

-Background & joining the crew
+Background and joining the crew

 Danny grew up in a family of career criminals; when he was 17, his uncle used him as a lookout while he and his crew robbed a casino in Windsor.
 They cleaned the place out.
 It was a professional job and they took the CCTV tapes with them.
 Although after watching them go in and out of prison throughout his youth he ran away, determined not to go straight, but to be a better criminal.
 Escaping to London, he became a master "dip", then moved up to the short con and mastered that as well.
 Egotistical and ambitious, Danny is determined not just to be good but to be the best and sought out the crew of confidence men run by Mickey Bricks to learn and master the long con.

 Personality

 The most recent addition to Stone's crew after literally talking his way into the group in the middle of a con in progress, he is a sometimes careless but brilliant con artist said by veteran con artist Albert Stroller to have great "grift sense" and possibly be destined to be the best con artist in the world—something Danny is all too ready to believe, his ego being the greatest weakness he has yet to overcome.
 In contrast to Mickey's step-by-step planning of the long con, Danny tends to rely more on impulse, most of his cons being based around him establishing the original idea and working towards that goal while compensating for any problems that might arise when they do, as opposed to Mickey preparing various contingency plans for possible problems.